-You will experience dilution, subordination of stockholder rights, preferences, and privileges, and decrease in market price of our common stock as a result of our private placement in March 2023 financing efforts.
+You will experience dilution, subordination of stockholder rights, preferences, and privileges, and decrease in market price of our common stock as a result of our private placement financing efforts in March 2023 and March 2024.

 On March 3, 2023, we signed a securities purchase agreement with certain healthcare-focused institutional investors pursuant to which we issued and sold 30,190 shares of Series A-1 Preferred Stock.
-Such Series A-1 Preferred Stock and the securities issuable upon conversion of the Series A-1 Preferred Stock are potentially dilutive instruments and the conversion of these securities upon Stockholder Approval will result in dilution to our existing stockholders: As of March 30, 2023, subject to Stockholder Approval, the Series A-1 Preferred Stock will be convertible into approximately 61,612,000 shares of common stock.
+Such Series A-1 Preferred Stock and the securities issuable upon conversion of the Series A-1 Preferred Stock are potentially dilutive instruments and the conversion of these securities upon Stockholder Approval resulted in dilution to our existing stockholders: Following Stockholder Approval, the Series A-1 Preferred Stock was converted into 19,516,205 shares of common stock as well as 43,649 shares of Series A-2 Preferred Stock.
+In addition, on March 13, 2024, we entered into a securities purchase agreement with certain accredited investors, pursuant to which we agreed to issue and sell, in a private placement, 50,000 shares of our Series B Convertible Preferred Stock, par value \$0.001 per share, at a purchase price of \$1,000 per share with an initial conversion price of \$1.00 per share, subject to adjustment, for an aggregate purchase price of \$50 million.
 As a result, these stockholders, acting together, may have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
 In addition, these stockholders, acting together, may have the ability to control the management and affairs of our company.
-Additionally, such shares of Series A-1 Preferred Stock contain certain preferences and privileges not applicable to the shares of common stock, which are described further in the Certificate of Designation filed hereto as Exhibit 3.4.